fictionic/SiteswapSuite/README.md

 `--validity`, `-v`
 Validity of siteswap / finitude of state.

+`--true-period`, `-L`
+How many beats it takes for each ball to return to its original site.
+(Siteswaps only.)

+`--cycles`
+Each unique path followed by any ball, independent of time-shift.
+(Siteswaps only.)

+`--orbits`
+The path followed by each ball.
+The period of each orbit is the true period of the original pattern.
+(Siteswaps only.)

 `--primality`, `-P`
 Are any states visited more than once while juggling the siteswap?
+(Siteswaps only.)

 `--difficulty`, `-d`
-Difficulty of pattern, as given by Dancey's formula b/(h+h/b).
+Difficulty of siteswap/state, as given by Dancey's formula, d = b/(h+h/b).

 ### Operation

+`--to-siteswap[:TRANSITION\_OPTIONS]`, `-S[:TRANSITION\_OPTIONS]`
+Compute a siteswap having the given state.
+This is done by computing a transition between the state and itself.
+Transition options can be passed.
+Note that `--min-length` defaults to 1, because you probably want a non-null transition.

+The following operations only apply to siteswaps.

+`--to-state`, `-t`
+Return the state associated with the given siteswap.

 `--invert`, `-V`
 Time-reverse of pattern.

 `--spring`, `-p`
-Double all throw heights, add a ball zigzagging underneath original tosses.
+Double all throw heights, add a ball zigzagging underneath.

 `--infinitize`, `-f`
 Replace each toss with a toss of infinite height, and add a catch (negative-infinite-toss) to the site at which the toss is caught.